vsariola/sointu/README.md

 #### Prerequisites

 - [go](https://golang.org/)
-- If you want to use the x86 assembly written synthesizer, to test that the patch also works once compiled:
+- If you want to also use the x86 assembly written synthesizer, to test that the patch also works once compiled:
    - Follow the instructions to build the [x86 native virtual machine](#native-virtual-machine) before building the tracker.